 Accuracy of DXA and ultrasound

 I’m not going to go into a whole discussion of the accuracy of these body comp measurement tools.
 Sufficient to say, all measurement tools (even MRI) are affected by carb intake.
 Muscle glycogen loading and depletion affect the results (Nygren et al., 2001; Rouillier et al., 2015; Bone et al., 2016).
-Indeed, you can “trick” DXA by glycogen loading before measurements.
-Like they did in this study from week 10 to 11.

 The Science of Detraining: How long you can take a break from the gym before you lose muscle mass, strength, and endurance

 You should also check out James Krieger's articles on DXA, BIA, etc. Here's one of his articles from weightology: Cheat Your Body Fat Test

 Large LBM and muscle thickness gains